 Are you looking for a rapid, affordable, and discreet way to straighten your teeth?
 With SureSmile Aligners, you get effective orthodontic care designed especially for your unique smile.
 Even better, they require fewer trips to the dentist's office for maintenance and can straighten your teeth months - or in some cases, years - faster than traditional metal braces!

 Metal braces are still the most common type of braces for orthodontic patients.
 Modern metal braces are much more comfortable than ones worn in the past, as they’re flatter and smaller.
-Dr. Burke and Dr. Siddall may recommend braces if you suffer from crooked teeth, crowded teeth, jaw problems or a misaligned bite.
+Dr. Dunn and Dr. Siddall may recommend braces if you suffer from crooked teeth, crowded teeth, jaw problems or a misaligned bite.

 Phase I & Phase II Orthodontic Treatments

 The goal of Phase I is to better prepare your child’s jaws to make room for their permanent teeth and improve the relationship between their upper and lower jaws.
-Dr. Burke and Dr. Siddall may recommend expansion, an active retainer or partial braces as part of the Phase I treatment.
+Dr. Dunn and Dr. Siddall may recommend expansion, an active retainer or partial braces as part of the Phase I treatment.
 Phase I is usually between the ages of 6 and 10, while they still have most of their primary teeth.

 Phase II occurs dependent on your child’s growth.
 The goal of this phase is to make sure each tooth is located in the best functional location possible.
 Phase II usually involves full upper and lower braces for your child and will not begin until all of your child’s permanent teeth have erupted.
 Phase II treatment usually lasts for a minimum of 24 months depending on the individual needs of your child.

 Your child might need a space maintainer if they lose a tooth early or have a baby tooth extracted.
-If your child needs a space maintainer, Dr. Siddall and Dr. Burke will custom make it to fit your child’s mouth.
+If your child needs a space maintainer, Dr. Siddall and Dr. Dunn will custom make it to fit your child’s mouth.
 Its purpose is to keep the space where the baby tooth was lost open in order to allow the permanent tooth to come into place.

 Baby teeth are vital to the healthy development of adult teeth, jawbones, muscles.
 Often, if a space maintainer is not used, your child’s other teeth can shift into the open space causing more invasive orthodontic treatment to be needed in the future.